hapi-robo/temi-guide/docs/source/network-admin/07_security-privacy.rst

   Enabling temi's ADB port posses some risks.
 There exists malware/viruses that specifically target this port.
 If there are devices on the network that have such malware, temi Robot can be infected.
 We recommend the following:

     - Only connect temi Robot to a closed network that is malware-free for development.
-    - Never enable the ADB port in production.
+    - Never enable the ADB port in production or on a public network.

   It is impossible to know if the ADB port was accidentally opened.
 When in doubt, reboot the robot to close the port.